robMolloy/capacitor-next-app-router/README.md

 ```

 - pages directory - use next/head `<Head>` tag with the above `<meta ...>` viewport as the children inside the \_app.page.tsx file.
 Also add the `<Head />` tag to the document but without any children.

+## zustand

+- zustand stores will not persist state when going from page router to app router pages
+- there is scope to use a singleton pattern but better to convert all pages to app router